utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/exporting.md

 ```

 !!! warning
     With this export you don't have a choice regarding JVM embedding in the app.
-Godot kotlin's gradle plugin will automatically download a iOS static JDK libraries and pack it with your code for iOS.
+Godot Kotlin's Gradle plugin will automatically download a iOS static JDK libraries and pack it with your code for iOS.